w3reality/three-laser-pointer/README.rst

 - shooting interactive laser beams that self-reflect on THREE.Mesh objects in the scene,
-- drawing dynamic 3D lines that consist of multiple line segments (good for making CAD-like tools),
+- drawing dynamic 3D lines that consist of multiple line segments (good for making CAD-like tools), and
 - mouse-to-laser translation (see how it works in demos).

 Demo